Science 37 Adds New Head of Quality, Irena Lambridis

-RESEARCH TRIANGLE PARK, N.C., April 18, 2023 (GLOBE NEWSWIRE) -- Science 37 Holdings, Inc. SNCE, the industry-leading Metasite™, today announced the appointment of Irena Lambridis as its Global Head of Quality Assurance & Compliance.
+/EIN News/ -- RESEARCH TRIANGLE PARK, N.C., April 18, 2023 (GLOBE NEWSWIRE) -- Science 37 Holdings, Inc. (Nasdaq: SNCE), the industry-leading Metasite™, today announced the appointment of Irena Lambridis as its Global Head of Quality Assurance & Compliance.
 Irena will be responsible for overseeing quality and compliance across all functions, including the Company's newly announced global Centers of Excellence in India, Pakistan, and Slovakia.
 This key appointment reflects Science 37's commitment to quality as it expands operations globally.

 Irena brings nearly two decades of experience in clinical research quality assurance, having held senior leadership positions at KCR and Novella Clinical (now IQVIA Biotech).
 With her extensive knowledge of good clinical practices (GCP), GXP, and computer systems validation, she and her team will provide full quality and compliance oversight for the company.